MicrosoftDocs/fabric-docs/docs/data-science/r-use-sparklyr.md

 ---
 title: Use sparklyr
-description: Learn how to use the sparklyr, an R interface to Apache Spark. ms.reviewer: sgilley ms.author: ruxu
+description: Learn how to use sparklyr, an R interface to Apache Spark. ms.reviewer: sgilley ms.author: ruxu
 author: ruixinxu